The Ramly Method

 Adapting to the Whole Patient — Age, Weight Change, and Health

 Facial aging does not occur in isolation.
-It is influenced by age, weight fluctuations, and overall health status.
+It is influenced by age, weight fluctuations, and overall health.

-The Ramly Method integrates these variables into surgical and perioperative planning, allowing treatment to be tailored not only to facial anatomy, but to the individual patient as a whole.
+The Ramly Method integrates these variables into surgical and perioperative planning, tailoring treatment to the individual patient.

-Weight fluctuations — including those associated with GLP-1 medications, bariatric surgery, or lifestyle-based changes — can alter facial structure in distinct ways.
-The Ramly Method adapts to these patterns by modifying technique selection and structural approach to reflect each patient’s unique presentation.
+Weight fluctuations—including those associated with GLP-1 medications or bariatric surgery—can alter facial structure in distinct ways.
+The method adapts technique selection and structural approach accordingly.

-The goal is to achieve refined aesthetic outcomes while minimizing risk, preserving anatomy, and supporting long-term surgical longevity.
+The goal is to achieve refined outcomes while minimizing risk and supporting long-term results.

 Serving a Global and High-Visibility Patient Population

-The Ramly Method is applied across a diverse and often high-visibility patient population.
-This includes individuals in leadership, creative, and public-facing roles, as well as patients who travel nationally and internationally for specialized care.
+The Ramly Method is applied across a diverse and often high-visibility patient population, including individuals in leadership, creative, and public-facing roles.

 Many seek results that must withstand close scrutiny while remaining natural and unrecognizable as surgical.
-For these patients, the margin for error is exceptionally narrow — and the standard for subtlety is exceptionally high.
+For these patients, the margin for error is narrow, and the standard for subtlety is high.

 Facelift surgery is not defined by a single technique, but by the ability to understand the individual — their anatomy, their history, and their identity.

-For patients considering a facelift in Beverly Hills, the Ramly Method represents a refined, anatomy-driven framework that restores structure, preserves identity, adapts to complexity, and achieves results that do not appear operated.
+For patients considering a facelift in Beverly Hills, the Ramly Method represents an anatomy-driven framework that restores structure, preserves identity, and adapts to complexity.

 To learn whether the Ramly Method is appropriate for your goals, request a consultation.